berkeleyauv/RoboSub_FW/README.md

 If a new version of Mbed or one of the libraries we use comes out, you can update it as follows:

+	cd libs/<Library Name>
+	git fetch
+	git checkout <tag/branch/commit (probs master)>

+Keep in mind new versions can break things, so double check this new version is fully functional before committing.